IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx https://demo.dataverse.org/api/datasets/24/storagesize

 The size of published and unpublished files will be summed in the dataset specified.
 By default, only the archival files are counted - i.e., the files uploaded by users (plus the tab-delimited versions generated for tabular data files on ingest).
-If the optional argument ``includeCached=true`` is specified, the API will also add the sizes of all the extra files generated and cached by Dataverse - the resized thumbnail versions for image files, the metadata exports for published datasets, etc. Because this deals with unpublished files the token supplied must have permission to view unpublished drafts.
+If the optional argument ``includeCached=true`` is specified, the API will also add the sizes of all the extra files generated and cached by the Dataverse installation - the resized thumbnail versions for image files, the metadata exports for published datasets, etc. Because this deals with unpublished files the token supplied must have permission to view unpublished drafts.

 Get the size of Downloading all the files of a Dataset Version